royborgen/qbt_port_update/README.md

 - `LOGTIMEFORMAT` controls the time format of the logfile.
 This can be adjusted to your liking.
 - `CONTAINER_ID` must container name or ID of the qBittorrent container you are running.
 This is needed so that we can restart the container.
 - `TZ` allows you to set the time zone displayed in the log.
 For a complete overview of timezones, see the section `TZ identifiers` on [list of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) available on Wikipedia.
 - `PUID` and `PGID` allow you to control which user and group that owns the config folder and the `qbt_port_update.log` file.
-If not provided, the default value of `0` (root) is used, ensuring that only the root user has ownership and access.
-This is ideal when running containers with different users on the system to avoid conflicting ownership.
+If not provided, the id of the user running the container is used.
+Changing this is useful when running containers with different users on the system to avoid conflicting ownership.
 If you want to assign ownership to a specific non-root user (e.g., `1000`), you can provide the respective PUID and PGID values.

 >[!Note]<br>
 >Starting from Gluetun v.4.0.0, the forwarded_port file will be deprecated.
 From this version we must fetch the forwarded port from the Gluetun Control Server.
 See [Gluetun GitHub](https://github.com/qdm12/gluetun-wiki/blob/main/setup/advanced/vpn-port-forwarding.md) for more information.
 The feature is already implemented in qBittorrent Port Update by utilizing `GLUETUN_IP` and `GLUETUN_PORT`.